Dae-Y/dae-y.github.io/_posts/2025-07-21-ACS_webinar.md

 layout: single
 title: "ACS webinar - How to get a job in engineering"
 category: notes
-tag:
+tag: acs
 author_profile: false
 sidebar:
     nav: "counts"
 ---

-A short reflection on ACS Webinar – How to Get a Job in Engineering (21 July 2025).
+A short reflection on Webinar – How to Get a Job in Engineering.

 As a Computer Science student graduating in November 2025, I found this ACS webinar incredibly insightful.
 Rather than focusing solely on resumes or interview tips, it offered valuable real-world advice from professionals working across various engineering and technology roles.